microsoft/nnscaler/README.md

 ---

 # Artifact Evaluation Guide
-Welcome to artifact evaluation guide for Verdict (SOSP'25).
+Welcome to artifact evaluation guide for VERDICT (SOSP'25).
 The following document outlines the procedures needed to reproduce our results and guides you through the key experiments presented in the paper.

 ### ✅ Checklist with Estimated Time Cost